alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 So you will be able to access your targeted **node** (React or DOM) via `ref.current`

-Creating a ref couldn't be more straight-forward.
-If you are in a **class component**, you can use the [React.createRef](https://reactjs.org/docs/react-api.html#reactcreateref) method.
+Creating a `ref` couldn't be more straight-forward - if you are in a **class component**, you can use the [React.createRef](https://reactjs.org/docs/react-api.html#reactcreateref) method.

 A good practice is to create the `ref` in your `constructor`: